What are the Different Types of Drama – And Their Value

 Monologue or Solo Play

-A drama piece performed by a single actor, portraying one or more characters.
+A dramatic piece performed by a single actor, portraying one or more characters.
 The Belle of Amherst, about Emily Dickinson, is a good example of the type.

 Musical Drama